 Sustainable Forest Incentive Act (SFIA)

 The Sustainable Forest Incentive Act (SFIA) allows annual payments to be made to enrolled owners of forested land as an incentive to practice long-term sustainable forest management.
-To enroll in the sustainable forest incentive program, you must meet several requirements; please visit the Minnesota Department of Revenue for more information.
+To enroll in the sustainable forest incentive program, you must meet several requirements.
+Please visit the Minnesota Department of Revenue (Sustainable Forest Incentive Act) for more information.